0xabad1dea/Neslyric/readme.md

 Event Structure
 ===============

 Neslyric is driven by a simple bytecode describing the screen.
-Each event struct is 24 bytes, allowing exactly 256 of them (Neslyrics' limit) to fit in one bank.
+Each event struct is 24 bytes, allowing  256 of them (Neslyrics' limit) to fit in one bank.

 	CoolEvent: